top of page

 9

-We conducted a major school survey to determine the areas that cause the most fear.
-We discovered that the underpass caused the most feelings of lack of safety.
-We used this data to create our quiz.
+The ParkLife Toolkit can help communities create useful surveys which help communities understand how people use their local green spaces and what they would like for them.
+For example, one group conducted a major school survey to determine the areas that cause the most fear.
+They discovered that the underpass caused the most feelings of lack of safety.
+They used this data to create a fun quiz for their school assembly.

 10